aamays/Twitter/README.md

 - [x] Retweeting and favoriting should increment the retweet and favorite count.
 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 #### Additional

+- [x] User can delete their tweet from table view (delete not impletmented in detail view)
+- [x] Display tweet media in detail view
 - [x] User can tag tweet with their current location
 - [x] Partially working media feature.
 Implemented UIImagePickerViewController to select images to upload with the tweet.
 For me the API is throwing "Request failed: forbidden (403)" which I have not root caused yet.